 What are alpacas used for?

 Alpacas are fiber-producing animals.
-In the USA, they are bred for their investment potential as breeding stock as well as for their valuable fiber which is sheared off the animals each spring.
+In the USA, they are bred for their investment potential as breeding stock as well as for their valuable alpaca fleece which is sheared off the animals each spring.
+This fiber is then used by fiber artists and knitters and crocheters.

 Are there wild alpacas?

 No. Alpacas have been domesticated for over five thousand years.
-Without the assistance of man, alpacas would not survive in the wilds.
-They lack defenses that would protect them from predators.
+Without the assistance of man, alpacas would not survive in the wild.
+They lack defenses that would protect them from predators and would easily feel threatened in the wild.
+The undomesticated cousins related to alpacas are guanacos and vicunas.
+Vicunas are now listed as an endangered species.

 What is Baby Alpaca?

 Baby Alpaca is the most rare and finest classification of Alpaca fiber.
+It is 21.5 microns or less in diameter.
 Don't worry, it is simply a measure of fiber density, not fleece from baby alpacas.

 How long have alpacas been raised?